 In addition, our affiliated consolidated entities are able to use certain of Phoenix TV's logos pursuant to the Trademark License Agreements.
 We believe that our use of these logos helps to affiliate us with the brand of Phoenix TV, which helps to enhance our own brand.
 Tianying Jiuzhou and Yifeng Lianhe are obligated to pay annual license fees of US\$7,000 and US\$3,000, respectively, under the Trademark License Agreements, which fees are not subject to adjustment and may be waived at the discretion of Phoenix TV.
 Each of these agreements may be terminated early (i) by agreement of both parties in writing or (ii) by the non-breaching party in the event of a material breach by the other party of any covenant or a material failure by such party to perform any of its obligation and if the breach or failure, as applicable, is not rectified within ten days of receipt of written notice from the non-breaching party.
-The Trademark License Agreements expire in March 2016 and we cannot assure you that we will be able to continue to use Phoenix TV's logos in order to help maintain our brand affiliation with Phoenix TV.
+The Trademark License Agreements will, unless extended further, expire on May 27, 2016, and we expect they will be replaced by a set of new agreements between Phoenix TV and us.
+If the terms of the new agreements are not as favorable to us as the existing agreements, our business and results of operations may be adversely affected.
+If the existing agreements expire and we could not reach new agreements with Phoenix TV before the expiration, we cannot assure you that we will be able to continue to use Phoenix TV's logos in order to help maintain our brand affiliation with Phoenix TV.
 If our brand image deteriorates as a result of a weaker brand affiliation with Phoenix TV, our business and the price of your ADSs could be negatively affected.